 What is the difference between a Home Inspector and a Building Inspector?

-Many consumers ask what is the difference between a home inspector and a building inspector.
+Many consumers ask what is the difference between a home inspector and a commercial building inspector.

-Home inspectors are trained 98% on home inspections and building inspectors are trained 100% specifically on building inspections and RVs.
+Home inspectors are trained 98% on home inspections and building inspectors are trained 100% specifically on commercial building inspections.
 Each has its specialty.
 It is very important to choose the correct type of inspector.
-After all, if something is missed in a building inspection or RV it could cost you the consumer thousands of dollars, time and a lot of stress.
+After all, if something is missed in a building inspection it could cost you the consumer thousands of dollars, time, and a lot of stress.
 Protect your investment and hire the correct type of inspector.

-What is the difference between an Engineer and a Building Inspector?
+What is the difference between an Engineer and a Commercial Building Inspector?

-An engineer specializes in only one area of a building such as structural or electrical.
-A building inspector specializes in all areas and aspects of commercial buildings, industrial buildings, retail buildings, and RV.
-Its ironic but a building inspector doesn't charge as much as an engineer.
-Although there are a lot of good engineers that specialize in their one area of speciality there are some that use the title engineer to market themself as full and complete building inspector when they are not.
-If something is missed in a building inspection or RV it could cost you the consumer thousands of dollars, time and a lot of stress.
-Hire the correct type of inspector the one that specializes in your type of building or RV.
+An engineer specializes in only one area of a building such as structural, electrical, or mechanical.
+A building inspector specializes in all areas and aspects of commercial buildings, industrial buildings, and retail buildings.
+It's ironic but a building inspector doesn't charge as much as an engineer.
+Although there are a lot of good engineers who specialize in their one area of specialty there are some who use the title engineer to market themself as full and complete commercial building inspector when they are not.